TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 // impl TryFrom<&str> for Cipher { ... }
 ```

 **Pay attention** that we also added the `clap::ValueEnum` derive.
-It'll generate the [`ValueEnum`](https://docs.rs/clap/latest/clap/trait.ValueEnum.html) trait implementation and `clap` will be able to parse the raw string into concrete enum value.
+It'll generate the [`ValueEnum`](https://docs.rs/clap/latest/clap/trait.ValueEnum.html) trait implementation, and `clap` will be able to parse the raw string into a concrete enum value.
 Now time to test it:

 ```bash
 ./cool-server --enc-algs aes256 --enc-algs des3